 To be successful in any type of advertising, whether it be digital, radio, or out-of-home, you must keep tabs on your competitors and their tactics.
 If they are advertising on the subway, chances are you should be too.
 Likewise, if they are targeting a specific keyword in PPC, so should you.

-There are a lot of free benchmarks for data available to all AdWords users.
-Here are four of my favorite tools for analyzing your AdWords competition.
+There are a lot of free benchmarks for data available to all Google Ads users.
+Here are five of my favorite tools for analyzing your Google Ads competition.